whiskyechobravo/kerko/docs/config-params.md

 !!! warning "Modifies the cache"

-    Changing this parameter will require that you run the `sync --full` command.
+    Changing this parameter will require that you run the `flask kerko sync --full` command.
 See [synchronization commands] for details.

 ### `csl_style`